zulip/zulip/help/add-a-bot-or-integration.md

 !!! warn ""

-    See [bots and integrations](/help/bots-and-integrations) for more information about the various fields.
+    See [bots overview](/help/bots-overview) for more information about the various fields.
     Nearly all third-party integrations should use **Incoming webhook** as the **bot type**.